 Using recycled gold exclusively is most certainly not standard practice.
 But even if it were, it should still be applauded and valued!

 Where does EJA stand?

 We will make your jewellery with Fair-mined gold if that’s what you want.
-(Bearing in mind Fair Trade gold is more expensive than recycled gold – for good reason.)
+(Bearing in mind Fair-mined gold is about 20% more expensive than recycled gold – for good reason.)
 However, recycling as our source of gold is our first preference because:

 - It’s very good for the environment, and therefor benefits everyone in the long term.
 For that reason we’re keen to support the recycling sector and help it grow;

 - It’s relatively sustainable.
 Gold can be recycled many times, but you can only dig it out of the ground once;

 - Being ethical in the jewellery space isn’t just about supporting exploited gold miners in far flung lands.
 There are very many other worthy causes to consider.
 For example, the more than 100,000 homeless people sleeping rough every night in Australia.
 We think supporting local business and contributing to our local economy is a positive thing.
 After all, who are we to say that a human life anywhere else is more deserving than a human life in our own back yard?
 That’s a choice you should make for yourself; and

 - There are other ways to help communities in developing nations beyond mining.
 It’s true that for individuals in many ASM communities, mining is their only real option in the medium-term.
 However, we’re inclined to support organisations (like Pact and World Vision) that also work to develop a more sustainable future in developing countries by providing education and training, health services, infrastructure and local industry and agricultural development.